 As a guide in setting compensation for 2018, the Compensation Committee used the results of a survey by Aon of our peer group executive compensation in 2016.
-This assessment showed that for 2017, Mr. Lorberbaum, the Company's chief executive officer, received total direct compensation below the 50th percentile of the peer group, which is broken down as follows: base salary slightly below the 50th percentile of the peer group; total cash compensation, which includes base salary and annual cash incentive awards, at approximately the 50th percentile of the peer group; and long-term incentive compensation below the 25th percentile of the peer group.
+This assessment showed that for 2017, Mr. Lorberbaum, the Company's chief executive officer, received total direct compensation below the 50th percentile of the peer group, which is broken down as follows: base salary slightly below the 50th percentile of the peer group; total cash compensation, which includes base salary and annual cash incentive awards, at approximately the 50th percentile of the peer group.

 Mr. Boykin, the Company's chief financial officer, received total direct compensation at the 50% percentile of the peer group, which is broken down as follows: base salary at approximately the 50th percentile of the peer group; total cash compensation above the 50th percentile of the peer group; and long-term incentive compensation below the 50th percentile of the peer group.
-Mr. Wellborn, the Company's president and chief operating officer, earned a base salary above the 50th percentile of the peer group, total cash compensation above the 75th percentile of the peer group and long-term incentive compensation above the 50th percentile of the peer group.
-Mr. Thiers earned a base salary at the 50th percentile of the peer group, total cash compensation above the 50th percentile of the peer group.
-Mr. Thiers earned a base salary at the 50th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group and long-term incentive compensation above the 75th percentile of the peer group.
+Mr. Wellborn, the Company's president and chief operating officer, earned a base salary above the 50th percentile of the peer group, total cash compensation above the 75th percentile of the peer group and long-term incentive compensation above the 50th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group and long-term incentive incentive compensation above the 75th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group and long-term incentive compensation above the 75th percentile of the peer group and long-term incentive awards above the 50th percentile of the peer group and long-term incentive compensation above the 75th percentile of the peer group.